flutter/website/src/get-started/install/_get-sdk-linux.md

 ### Method 1: Install Flutter using snapd

-This offers the most direct method to install Flutter on Linux.
+This offers the most direct method to install the Flutter SDK on your Linux system.

 To learn about using snapd, check [Installing snapd][].

-After you install `snapd`, install Flutter from the Snap Store or use the following command:
+After you install `snapd`, [install Flutter from the Snap Store][] or run the following command:

 ```terminal
 $ sudo snap install flutter --classic